-Read about Rice, grains and flours used in Chinese cooking and in our recipes!
+Welcome to our Chinese Rice, Grains and Flours ingredients page where we describe different rice, grains and flours used in Chinese cooking and our recipes.

 If you’re looking for more information on other Chinese Ingredients, go to our main Chinese Ingredients Glossary page to review the different categories and easily find what you’re looking for.